tradingstrategy-ai/docs/source/glossary.rst

         - :term:`Bear market` - everything comes down

-        - :Crab market - everything moves sideways
+        - Crab market - everything moves sideways

         Market regime can be also volatility based, for the risk management